BMW 8 Series (G15): Alpina

 The Alpina B8 based on the 8 series Gran Coupé was launched in 2021.
 Aside from the traditional Alpina alloy wheels and some minor details such as quad, chromed exhaust tips and Alpina Blue brake calipers, there is little that sets the subdued Alpina apart from the outside.

 Night Sky Edition

 In January 2019, a one-off version called the M850i xDrive Coupé Night Sky Edition was unveiled that features a special paint color and interior trim made from Muonionalusta-meteorite.
 The edition celebrates the 25th anniversary of BMW Individual, as well as the Quadrantids meteor shower which was going on at the time of its introduction.
 The coupé had its public debut at the 2019 Geneva Motor Show.
 For the time being, the coupe remains in the possession of BMW.

 Production

-The 8 Series is produced at the BMW Group Plant Dingolfing in Germany.
+The 8 Series was produced at the BMW Group Plant Dingolfing in Germany.
+Production of the M8 ended in 2025, while the regular 8-series was taken out of production at the end of April, 2026.

 The following are the production figures for the 8 Series: